matthieuheitz/sweetsweep/README.md

 sweep.txt
 ```

-You just need to add to your folder a configuration file `sweep.txt`
+You just need to add a configuration file `sweep.txt` to your folder,
 that describes each parameter and its values, in a JSON format:
 ```
 $ cat results/sweep.txt